JonathanRixhon/contents/README.md

  php artisan make:model -m Post
 ```

-_Don't forget to migrate the new table_
+_Don't forget to migrate the new tables_

 Then, add this trait to your model.
 It will simply add the content's morphMany relation to your model